DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Security Pitfalls due to Traffic Representation Mismatches

 \textbf{Feature representations.} These representations are obtained from the simplification of trace representations through manual feature engineering or automated feature extraction through deep learning.

-\begin{itemize} \item \textit{Manually-crafted features.} This kind of features is obtained by extracting summary statistics from website traces, and it can be split into two categories.
+\begin{compactitem} \item \textit{Manually-crafted features.} These kind of features are obtained by extracting summary statistics from website traces, and can be split into two categories.
 The first category is composed of \textit{packet statistics}, where examples include the \# of incoming/outgoing packets, packet frequency, ordering, or inter-packet timing percentiles of packets in a connection.
-The second category is composed of \textit{bursts statistics}, where a burst is generally understood as a sequence of packets sent in one direction between two packets coming from the opposite direction.
-Examples of features include burst size, burst duration, or the \# of incoming/outgoing bursts per page load.
+The second category is composed of \textit{bursts statistics}, where a burst is understood as a contiguous sequence of packets sent in the same direction.
+Examples of features include burst size, burst duration, or the \# of incoming/outgoing bursts.

 \item \textit{Learned latent features.} These features are obtained by training a DNN to project traces' representations into a latent feature space of lower dimensionality.
-This process enables the complete ingestion of directional/timing traffic representations, accomplishing dimensionality reduction while retaining relevant information about the original traces' characteristics. \end{itemize}
+This process enables the complete ingestion of directional/timing traffic representations, accomplishing dimensionality reduction while retaining relevant information about the original traces. \end{compactitem}

 Next, we expose how the inconsistent use of trace and feature representations of network traffic prevents the proper judgement of the security of WF defenses.